LiterallyJamie/Fetchify/README.md

 # Fetchify

-A very simple GUI app to download YouTube videos in mp4,mp3,webm format with a Dark-themed interface with selectable video quality with a progress bar.
+A very simple GUI app to download YouTube videos in mp4, mp3, webm format with a Dark-themed interface with selectable video quality with a progress bar.

 <img width="521" height="460" alt="Capture" src="https://github.com/user-attachments/assets/75de0a9e-9c85-4833-a8fc-1442c94b5c70" />